-Gray, S. M., Knight, A.P., & Baer, M. Whose idea is it anyway?
-How lead entrepreneurs promote collective ownership in provisional founding teams.
-Organization Science (reject and resubmit)
+Gray, S. M., Knight, A.P., & Baer, M. On the emergence of collective ownership in new creative teams.
+Organization Science (2nd invitation to revise and resubmit)

-Gray, S. M., Bunderson, J. S., Boumgarden, P., & Bechara, J. P. Engineering interaction: Structural change, locus of identification, and the formation and maintenance of cross-unit ties. (under 2nd round review at Journal of Applied Psychology)
+Gray, S. M., Bunderson, J. S., Boumgarden, P., & Bechara, J. P. Engineering interaction: Structural change, dual identification, and the formation and maintenance of cross-unit ties.
+(2nd invitation to revise and resubmit at Personnel Psychology)

-Gray, S. M., Bunderson, J. S., & Van der Vegt, G. Social functions of victimization in work teams. (data analysis stage)
+Gray, S. M., Bunderson, J. S., & Van der Vegt, G. The contingent effects of scapegoating in work teams. (data analysis stage).